close

 lantern procession for st martin's day

-The largest procession like this takes place in Kempen, near to Cologne, where up to 4.000 people follow behind a costumed Roman soldier on a white horse.
+The largest procession like this takes place in Kempen, near Cologne, where up to 4.000 people follow behind a costumed Roman soldier on a white horse.

 In some regions, the children go door to door and sing to local residents in exchange for offerings like sweets, fruit or biscuits, in a custom known as Martinssingen - very similar to the trick-or-treating associated with Halloween